agnusmaximus/cyclades/README.md

 <div align="center"><img
 src="https://raw.github.com/agnusmaximus/cyclades/master/images/SAGA%20Least%20Squares%202%20threads%20-%20NH2010.png"
-height="400" width="525" ></div> <em> On multithread SAGA, the serializability of Cyclades allows it to use a smaller stepsize than Hogwild.
-With a larger stepsize, Hogwild diverges due to conflicts. </em>
+height="400" width="525" ></div> <em> On multithread SAGA, the serializability of Cyclades allows it to use a larger stepsize than Hogwild.
+With higher stepsizes, Hogwild diverges due to conflicts. </em>

 For full experiment details please refer to the paper.